 When you buy or sell your property in Ben Avon, a dye test is required to ensure that your downspouts are not connected to the sanitary sewer.
 A master plumber must complete this form certifying this to be true.

-While solicitation is permitted for the political purposes, the solicitation of contributions and the selling, purchasing or soliciting the sale or purchase of goods and services from house to house and on the public streets of the Borough without a Borough license is prohibited.
+While solicitation is permitted for political purposes, the solicitation of contributions and the selling, purchasing, or soliciting the sale or purchase of goods and services from house to house and on the public streets of the Borough without a Borough license is prohibited.
 For the safety of all residents, please contact the police department immediately if you are approached by an unlicensed solicitor.